 News for Restaurants in Paris

 The Hotel Plaza Athénée has re-opened after closing in October 2013 for a massive renovation.
-Among the hotel's restaurants, La Galerie is open for business while Alain Ducasse au Plaza Athénée and Le Relais Plaza will re-open in September 2014.
+The hotel's restaurants, including Alain Ducasse au Plaza Athénée and Le Relais Plaza, are once again serving guests.
 Alain Ducasse au Plaza Athénée, Hôtel Plaza Athénée 25, av.
 Montaigne, 75008 Paris, 01 53 67 65 00.